 Because this gap will impact the bottom line sooner rather than later.
 Take this year’s holiday shopping season, for example.
 Mobile stood out from the pack – Cyber Monday mobile sales were up 27.6% over 2013.
 Increasingly, consumers are making purchases outside of brick-and-mortar stores, underscoring the need for brands to reach outside their physical locations to care for their customers, taking advantage of various channels and messages.
 This approach will create customer advocates and set the tone for sustained business.

-Read the full story on the Retail Merchandiser Blog
+Read the full story on the RM Blog

-Read the full article on the Retail Merchandiser blog.
+Read the full story on the RM blog.